From BR Bullpen

 As a manager, LaRussa was a pioneer in the modern usage of relief pitchers, moving from the old "fireman" model where one top relief ace would be used in all tight situations, sometimes for multiple innings, to the "closer" model, where a pitcher is selected to pitch the 9th inning exclusively, and a supporting cast of relievers fills very precise roles (8th-inning set-up man, 7th inning set-up man, left-handed specialist) to ensure a lead is nursed from the time the starting pitcher leaves the game until the closer records the final out.
 He first put this system in place with the great Oakland teams of the late 1980s that featured future Hall of Famer Dennis Eckersley as closer, with Rick Honeycutt and Gene Nelson in supporting roles.
 He continued using that model in St. Louis, and in particular made a very large number of mid-inning pitching changes in order to seek successful lefty-on-lefty or righty-on-righty match-ups.
 The model was very successful, but LaRussa's tactics were criticized for slowing down the pace of the game to a crawl in late innings.
 They became the standard approach used by almost every manager by the end of the 1990s however.
 Another pioneering move LaRussa started was batting his pitcher 8th with the Cardinals.
 At first it was done to ensure that power-hitting first baseman Mark McGwire would have more men on base when he came up, but LaRussa persisted with the move afterwards depending on the personnel available to him, and was imitated by various other managers after a while.

 Away from the diamond, LaRussa is also an attorney.
 He graduated from Florida State's law school in 1978, and passed the bar exam the next year.
 LaRussa's biography at mlb.com claims that each of LaRussa's four predecessor lawyer-managers at the major league level are in the Hall of Fame.
 This is not true, though, as Judge Fuchs is not in the Hall.
 LaRussa's election to Cooperstown was a foregone conclusion from the time he stepped down.
 On December 9, 2013, on his first appearance on the Veterans Committee's ballot, he was elected unanimously, as were his exact contemporaries Torre and LaRussa.
-All three are to be inducted in 2014.
+All three were be inducted on July 27, 2014, s were three contemporary players - Greg Maddux, Tom Glavine and Frank Thomas.

 "If you think about it seriously, there is no way that you can apply Moneyball-type analysis to people that are involved in a competition against other people.
 The basis of Moneyball is very important [...]
 But [...] the individuals that are competing literally change from day to day [...] they sometimes change within the game itself." - Tony LaRussa